-Jim Lahey’s no-knead olive bread from Sullivan Street bakery is made with flour, water, yeast, and olives and lets you create the bakery’s signature artisan loaf at home with very little effort.
+Jim Lahey’s no-knead olive bread from Sullivan Street bakery is made with flour, water, yeast, and olives.
+And, yet, with so few ingredients, you create the bakery’s signature artisan loaf at home with very little effort.

 Jim Lahey’s No-Knead Olive Bread FAQs

 What kind of olives can I use in no-knead olive bread?

 For this loaf, any pitted olive will yield something worth eating.
 (You don’t want to go to the trouble of pitting them yourself, because it is tedious and the results will not be as neat.)
 But what Lahey turns to most often are pitted kalamata olives soaked in a pure salt brine, nothing else, just salt.
 You might think that because they’re black they’ll change the color of the bread, but they won’t, unless you carelessly dump some of the brine into the dough.
 Green Sicilian colossals, sometimes called “giant” olives, packed in pure salt brine, are another good option; they’re often available at Italian food stores.